-The new Indian government elected in March nonetheless expressed dissatisfaction with the pace of progress in addressing developing country concerns over WTO rules on food stockholding - leading New Delhi to veto adoption of the protocol of amendment for the separate trade facilitation agreement in July.
+The new Indian government elected in March nonetheless expressed dissatisfaction with the pace of progress in addressing developing country concerns over WTO rules on food stockholding – leading New Delhi to veto the adoption of the Protocol of amendment for the separate Trade Facilitation Agreement in July.

 After several months of talks between India and the US, the impasse was finally broken in November.
-WTO members then accepted a new deadline of July 2015 for reaching agreement on a work programme on the remaining Doha issues, alongside separate decisions on food stockholding and trade facilitation.
+WTO Members then accepted a new deadline of July 2015 for reaching an agreement on a work programme on the remaining Doha issues, alongside separate decisions on food stockholding and trade facilitation.

 Throughout the year, major agricultural trading powers pursued preferential trade agreements, with Australia concluding deals with both Japan and China.
-Meanwhile, at the UNFCCC, governments continued technical talks on agriculture and climate, although the role of trade and markets remained marginal, and a deal reached in Lima in December made no explicit reference to farm trade.
+Meanwhile, at the UNFCCC, governments continued technical talks on agriculture and climate, although the role of trade and markets remained marginal and a deal reached in Lima in December made no explicit reference to farm trade.